moise-mulungu/mixed-react-projects/src/features/solidarity-fund-project/project-overview.md

 * Numero de la reunion: Number of the meeting
 * Jour et Date de la reunion: date of the meeting
   * DM: make sure all EN translations are complete and accurate(good)
-* Nmbre des membres presents a la reunion: Number of attendees(meeting)
+* Nmbre des membres presents a la reunion: Number of attendees(meeting) DM: todoMM: this doesn't match what is in i18n.js - don't leave duplicated or out-of-date info in the repo. if all this info is in the i18n.js then delete it here.
 * Nom du Collecteur: Collector's name

 ### first table data(member)